Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Novelty of LM-Generated Text

 \subsection{Novelty vs. Human-Written Text}

-To answer \Cref{rq:absolute-novelty}, we compare the novelty of LM-generated text against novel human-written text.
+We now compare the novelty of typical LM-generated text against human text (\Cref{rq:absolute-novelty}).
 As such, we report novelty metrics for two human-written text baselines: validation text and Dolma documents written after the Pile cutoff.

 \paragraph{Validation Baseline.} \Cref{fig:main} shows that the validation $n$-novelty curve is very low across $n$.
 2.4\% of the 1,000-token validation documents are \emph{exactly matched} somewhere in the Pile training set.
 13.6\% share a 100-gram with the training data, and 25.0\% share a 50-gram.
 This suggests contamination, since we expect natural large-$n$-gram overlap should be vanishingly unlikely.